Life As a Licensed Practical or Licensed Vocational Nurse

-LP or LV Nurse Example Care for ill, injured, or convalescing patients or persons with disabilities in hospitals, nursing homes, clinics, private homes, group homes, and similar institutions.
+LP or LV Nurse Job Description Care for ill, injured, or convalescing patients or persons with disabilities in hospitals, nursing homes, clinics, private homes, group homes, and similar institutions.
 May work under the supervision of a registered nurse.
 Licensing required.

 - Set up equipment and prepare medical treatment rooms.

-When polled, Licensed Practical and Licensed Vocational Nurses say the following skills are most frequently used in their jobs:
+These are the skills Licensed Practical and Licensed Vocational Nurses say are the most useful in their careers:

 Service Orientation: Actively looking for ways to help people.